DAPSI-IDISS/semantic-crosswalk-editor/docs/Semantics.md

 > Dates and times in Cargo-IMP and Cargo-XML messages are given in the “local time” at the place at which the associated action occurs.UTC (Universal) Coordinated Time) is only used in the Cargo-IMP messages related to Embargos (FMB, FMC, FMX) where the Start of Embargo and End of Embargo are specified as Date (in UTC) and Time (in UTC).
 > -- IATA Cargo-XML Messages Specification September, 2016

+Cargo-XML messages are used for electronic communication between airlines and other air cargo supply chain stakeholders, such as shippers, freight forwarders, ground-handling agents, and regulators, as well as customs and security agencies.

 So to convert (note that IATA Cargo-XML base their work on CEFACT CC) one needs two bits of information from the document 1) where did the event occur 2) the local time and one needs to have a mapping from local time to UTC.. one needs to know about summer time and perhaps political changes to time zone..
 North Korea changed their timezone for example..
 On 30 April 2018, the Supreme People's Assembly of North Korea issued a decree about changing the time zone in North Korea as a further step in unifying Korea and eliminating differences between the South and North.
 The time zone change was applied at 23:30 on 4 May 2018 (UTC+08:30).

 ### Example: Address